Resources for Research and PhD Students

 A separate page is available which gives research support information to academic staff.

-Research students may also find the Research framework page of interest.
+Research students may also find the Research Policies and Regulations page of interest.

 Academic Liaison Librarians (ALLs)